A Guide to Building New Google Analytics 4 Dashboards

 Sharing and Collaboration

 Google Analytics 4 provides options for sharing dashboards with other team members or stakeholders.
 This feature is very helpful, as it facilitates a collaborative analysis and ensures everyone can access the most up-to-date data.
-If you want to share a dashboard, click on the “Share” button within your dashboard.
+In the left-hand navigation menu, click on “Events” under the “Configure” section.
+Choose the specific data stream you want to apply filters to.
+Data streams are where you define the data you want to collect and analyze, such as website traffic or mobile app data.
+Next to the data stream you want to filter, click the “More” (three-dot) icon and select “Data Stream Settings.”

 Troubleshooting and Optimization